popsauce/amfoss-tasks/task-4/Readme.md

 # :rainbow:Advanced:fog::fog::fog:Xor  :sunrise:

-> Looks attractive (rainbow) and doable for a hard task.Then the waters get rough (fog).
+> Looks attractive and doable for a hard task.Then the waters get rough.

 ## Understanding Advanced Xor